agent

 Natural-Language Agent Harnesses: When an Agent's Soul Moves from Code to Plain Text

-A Tsinghua Shenzhen team proposes NLAH (Natural-Language Agent Harnesses): moving agent control logic from code into structured natural language, executed by an IHR runtime.
-Experiments show harnesses can reshape agent behavior patterns entirely, but more structure doesn't always mean better results.
-Dan McAteer argues harness engineering matters as much as model capability.
+A Tsinghua Shenzhen team proposes Natural-Language Agent Harnesses: move agent control logic from code into structured language executed by an IHR runtime.
+Harnesses can reshape behavior, but more structure does not always mean better results.

 Artificial Analysis Launches AA-AgentPerf: The Hardware Benchmark Built for the Agent Era